arturlr/minecraft-server-dashboard/docs/user_guide.md

 ## Setting up the Minecraft Server

 First and foremost.
-There are plenty of tutorials in how you can get a Minecraft server installed into an Amazon EC2 instance.
-THIS IS NOT THE SCOPE of this post.
+There are plenty of tutorials in how you can get a Minecraft server installed into an Amazon EC2 instance and won't be convered in this document.

 Important points for you to know when you are creating you EC2 Instance Minecraft Server: